lb25000/projectSBB/exceptions.md

 if it is not valid, to give the user feedback.
 We have introduced a feedback window for this purpose, which pops up if the user input is invalid.
 If the user input is not valid, the function is cancelled and the user is prompted to enter a new value.
 In many cases, a certain error is to be expected, e.g. wrong data type or empty input.
-In these cases, we use `if` statments.
+In these cases, we use `if` statements.
 If the errors are less predictable or if various errors are to be intercepted, we use `try except`.

 Check for empty input and unexcepted input in `execute_search()`